 Later Decorative Editions of Jane Porter's Thaddeus of Warsaw (1803)

 At least 84 editions of Thaddeus of Warsaw (1803) were published across the nineteenth century.
 The novel had a revival in the 1830s, as Poland endured further conflicts with Russia.
-It was continually re-branded for present-day tastes, including to the feminist "New Woman," followers of trendy Japonisme designs, and American boys who favored frontier Westerns.
-By 1900, the novel's status had become uncertain, included in a series called "Half-Forgotten Books."
-Have an interesting antique edition of a Porter novel?
+The novel was continually re-branded for present-day tastes, including being marketed to the feminist "New Woman," followers of trendy Japonisme designs, and American boys who favored frontier Westerns.
+By 1900, the novel's future status had become uncertain, as it included in a series called "Half-Forgotten Books."
+Do you have an interesting antique edition of a Porter novel?
 Drop me a line to share your photo, over at the "Meet Devoney" page.